From the author:

 Digitization requires new talent and skills

-For the future, it is therefore particularly important to find digital employees.
-Those who are happy to accept change, actively promote it and, at best, even devise and develop new systems, such as Blockchain or language assistants.
+So for the future it is especially important to find digital employees.
+Those who like to accept change, actively promote it and, at best, even devise and develop new systems, such as Blockchain or language assistants.

 Of course, the new always carries with it the "danger" of change and so some jobs will also fall prey to digitization.
 But at the same time, quite new - perhaps more exciting - jobs will be created here.
 New equipment and machinery may make assembly line work obsolete.
 For this, it will then need more appropriate professionals who can operate and maintain the devices.
 And the production facilities can be brought back to the country.